bsvalues/CountyDataSync-1/README.md

    ```
    python build_executable.py
    ```
-3. Find the executable in the `dist_package` directory
+3. Find the executable in the `dist` directory

+For detailed packaging instructions, refer to the [Packaging Guide](PACKAGING.md).

 ### Method 3: Use the CI/CD Pipeline